4 Common Risk Conditions for Early Pregnancy Bleeding

 First, Congratulations on your positive pregnancy test!

-There is so much to talk about pregnancy – but vaginal bleeding in pregnancy is an important though very scary topic for expectant Mums.
+There is so much to talk about pregnancy – but vaginal bleeding in pregnancy is an important but very scary topic for expectant Mums.

-Very likely, your pregnancy is going into your sixth week (depending on your cycle length) when pregnancy symptoms properly ‘kick in’.
+Your pregnancy is likely going into your sixth week (depending on your cycle length) when pregnancy symptoms properly ‘kick in’.

-At this time (or even earlier), some women may experience ‘spotting’ (few drops of blood) which persists after a day or two and starts to get worse with heavier bleeding with or without clots.
+At this time (or even earlier), some women may experience ‘spotting’ (a few drops of blood), which persists after a day or two and starts to get worse with heavier bleeding with or without clots.

 Or they may experience heavy bleeding that begins suddenly – with or without pain in their ‘tummy’.

-The worry and anxiety are tremendous, but this piece will help explain some of the features and guide you in getting help when you need to.
+The worry and anxiety are tremendous, but this piece will help explain some of the features and guide you in getting help when you need it.

 Early pregnancy bleeding is usually bleeding from the vagina.

-In additional to vaginal bleeding, there could be bleeding into the abdomen as a result of the pregnancy.
+In addition to vaginal bleeding, there could be bleeding into the abdomen due to the pregnancy.

 Pregnancy bleeding could be light or heavy; it could be painful or painless.